victorhaggqvist/giti/README.md

 giti
 ====

-A python command line tool for getting .gitignore files
+A python command line tool for getting .gitignore files.